-Whilst looking over old reports on Berkshire Hathaway’s investment in beer giant Guinness, I came across a funny little Warren Buffett quote from the firm’s 1991 annual report relating to the acquisition of Coca-Cola (NYSE: KO) stock a few years prior: “In 1989 when I – a happy consumer of five cans of Cherry Coke daily – announced our purchase of $1 billion worth of Coca-Cola stock, I described the move as a rather extreme example of putting our money where my mouth was.”
+I recently came across a funny little Warren Buffett quote from Berkshire’s 1991 annual report.
+It relates to the acquisition of Coca-Cola (KO) stock a few years prior: “In 1989 when I – a happy consumer of five cans of Cherry Coke daily – announced our purchase of $1 billion worth of Coca-Cola stock, I described the move as a rather extreme example of putting our money where my mouth was.”

-I mean think about Coca-Cola back in the late-Eighties.
-The net income growth figure for the decade comes out to about 12% annually on average.
-The underlying earnings quality was exceptionally strong and stable: net margins were consistently in the 10% area and the firm also had a consistent track record of capital light operations.
-This allowed Coca-Cola to be incredibly shareholder friendly, only requiring relatively small amounts of capital to maintain and grow its operations, just like today.
+I mean, just think about Coca-Cola back in the late-1980s for a moment.
+It had spent the decade compounding away at circa 12% per annum on average.
+The underlying earnings quality was exceptionally strong, with net profit margins consistently in the 10% area.
+Oh, and the firm also had a consistent track record of capital light operations.
+That meant plenty of surplus cash generation each year.

-Finally, you got it all for a fair price too.
-All the figures above would have been known to interested investors at the time, along with copies of annual reports that set out Coke’s per-capita and nominal volume increases year in, year out.
-Pour over those old annual reports and shareholder letters from the 1970s and 1980s and you’ll see the same hallmarks that you would expect to read in an annual report from today.
-Here’s the opening paragraph from the 1988 annual report:
+The final piece of the equation: you got it all at a fair price too.
+All the figures above were known to investors at the time.
+Copies of annual reports that set out Coke’s per-capita and nominal volume increases each year were also freely available.
+Pour over those reports and shareholder letters from the 1970s and 1980s and you’ll see the same hallmarks that you would expect to see in a report today.
+For example, here’s the opening paragraph from the 1988 annual report:

-There are probably many ordinary investors out there who did what Buffett did, not with 6% of Coke stock and a billion bucks, but putting a good chunk of cash to work, knowing that two or three decades down the line there was a very high chance that their investment would be worth significantly more than it was then.
+There are probably many ordinary investors out there who did what Buffett did.
+Granted, not with 6% of Coke stock and a billion bucks!
+But putting a good chunk of cash to work, knowing that that their investment would be worth significantly more in two or three decades’ time.